 For added perspective, Tiggre uses the idea of a 50-year average for both gold and silver starting from the year when gold was untethered from the greenback.
 Following the same inflation gauge that the BLS uses, gold’s 50-year average should sit at $9,612, with silver’s being perched at $238.

 Valuations such as these are lofty, and though there are some forecasters willing to call for these prices, Tiggre is reluctant to do so.
-Yet the analysis presents a definitive answer to the question of whether gold’s current price is too high, along with showing that gold has no shortage of room to move upwards when one considers its price in real terms.2020, bls, central banks, cnbc, federal reserve, forbes, kitco, sprott
+Yet the analysis presents a definitive answer to the question of whether gold’s current price is too high, along with showing that gold has no shortage of room to move upwards when one considers its price in real terms.2020, bls, central banks, cnbc, Featured, federal reserve, forbes, kitco, sprott